 - Trial users are the key to learning why people don't convert

-- H&M, virtual assistants and the future of AI interaction
+- Virtual assistants and the future of AI interaction

 - YC's First AI Startup School